-The Company outlined a remediation plan in the section titled "Management's Annual Report on Internal Control Over Financial Reporting" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 1, 2022.
+The Company outlined a remediation plan in the section titled "Management's Annual Report on Internal Control Over Financial Reporting" in the Company's 2021 Annual Report.
 The Company is committed to developing and maintaining a strong internal control environment.
-Management has evaluated the material weakness described above and has made significant progress updating its design and implementation of internal controls to remediate the aforementioned control deficiency and enhance the Company's internal control environment.
-The remediation plan is being implemented and includes the following: (i) implement a controlled process for the onboarding, offboarding, and access rights modifications in the application environment to ensure appropriate provisioning of rights on a least privileged basis; (ii) document the levels of privileged access roles with specific "allowed" capabilities warranting levels of access for specific roles; (iii) implement a quarterly log review by business owners to ensure that no privileged account access was provided and removed outside of documented service requests; (iv) implement a controlled process for application and system level changes in the application environment to ensure appropriate understanding of the changes on financial reporting; and (v) strengthen ownership and reporting through the IT Governance Process currently in place which will serve as the mechanism to monitor the remediation update.
+Management has evaluated the material weakness described above and has made significant progress in updating its design and implementation of internal controls to remediate the aforementioned control deficiency and enhance the Company's internal control environment.
+The remediation plan is being implemented and includes the following: (i) implement a controlled process for the onboarding, offboarding, and access rights modifications in the application environment to ensure appropriate provisioning of rights on a least privileged basis; (ii) document the levels of privileged access roles with specific "allowed" capabilities warranting levels of access for specific roles; (iii)

+implement a quarterly log review by business owners to ensure that no privileged account access was provided and removed outside of documented service requests; (iv) implement a controlled process for application and system level changes in the application environment to ensure appropriate understanding of the changes in financial reporting; and (v) strengthen ownership and reporting through the IT Governance Process currently in place which will serve as the mechanism to monitor the remediation update.
 Management is committed to successfully implementing the remediation plan as promptly as possible, and currently expects that the remediation of this material weakness will be completed on or before December 31, 2022.